 If your home becomes inhabitable following a loss and is in need of repair, loss of use (sometimes called additional living expenses) covers your expenses when you need to find another place to stay.
 It generally covers hotel and lodging costs, but may also cover food and fuel, depending on your policy.

 As with most claims, a house fire can increase your insurance rates.
 Adding house fire coverage to your policy would increase your rates by about 21%, but any following claims would increase it by less than 5%.

 If you're looking for cheap homeowners insurance after a wildfire claim, take a look at some of the post-fire claim rates from the top home insurance companies or see the table below to get started in your search.
-Remember that our rate-gathering methodology likely does not match your own homeowners profile exactly.

 HOME INSURANCE PREMIUMS BY COMPANY AFTER FIRE CLAIM